fsolt/DCPO/cran-comments.md

   Note: found 38 marked UTF-8 strings

 ## Resubmission
+This is a resubmission.
+In this version I have:

-Revised all examples to spawn just two processes.
+* Revised all examples to spawn just two processes.